 In years past, entrepreneurs were more likely to “live to work.”
 Their own success was defined by the success of their companies, their profit margins, their organization’s annual growth.
 Those are valid measures of success, certainly, but today’s entrepreneurs–and entrepreneurial thinkers–are “working to live.”

 - Innovate–Tell your manager your ideas about new ways to solve problems.
-Make an appointment with her and use a professional approach and even a manager who is resistent to change might give your ideas a try.
+Make an appointment with her and use a professional approach and even a manager who is resistant to change might give your ideas a try.

 - Network–Set a goal to meet a certain number of new people in your field or industry every month or every quarter.
 Even if you are not looking for new clients, you are definitely looking for new connections.